Football at the 1983 Pan American Games

-The ninth edition of the men's football tournament at the Pan American Games was held in Caracas, Venezuela, from August 15 to August 27, 1983.
+The ninth edition of the men's football tournament at the Pan American Games was held in Caracas, Venezuela, from 15 August to 27 August 1983.
 Ten teams competed in a first round-robin competition, with Brazil defending the title.
 After the preliminary round there was a semifinal and a final.

 Uruguay, coached by Oscar Tabárez, won their first Pan American title after beating Brazil 1–0 in the final.